vesaakerman/easy-metrics/README.md

 Log events to be imported have to be in easyimports/logs directory ./cmd/importlogs.py

+Notice: to make sure that you have the right versions for all software you might want to use the same virtual environment as in Miniverse
 ```

 # Check if all data are imported in MongoDB